 The quality of McGill’s applicant pool is exceptionally strong.
 Among admitted students, the average entering GPA is 3.8 on a 4.0 scale (about an 85% average).
 Applicants with academic records below this average GPA or percentile are encouraged to consider writing the LSAT.

-See the ‘Education’ section of our Eligibility page.
+See the ‘Education’ section of our Eligibility page for more information on how LSAT scores can impact chances of admission.

 When should I write the LSAT?